 - Citi Simplicity® Card*: 18-month 0% intro balance transfer offer; transfers must be completed in the first four months; 3% balance transfer fee ($5 minimum); 0% introductory purchase APR for 18 months; regular variable APR of 14.74%-24.74%

-- Wells Fargo Cash Wise Visa® card: 15-month 0% intro balance transfer offer on qualifying balance transfers; intro balance transfer fee of 3% or $5 (whichever is greater); transfers must be made within 120 days to qualify for intro offer; 0% intro purchase APR for 15 months; regular variable APR of 14.49%-24.99%; regular balance transfer fee of 5% or $5 (whichever is greater)
+- Wells Fargo Cash Wise Visa® card: 0% intro balance transfer offer on qualifying balance transfers for 15 months from account opening; intro balance transfer fee of 3% or $5, (whichever is greater); transfers must be made within 120 days from account opening to qualify for intro offer; 0% intro purchase APR for 15 months from account opening; regular variable APR of 14.49%-24.99%; regular balance transfer fee of up to 5% or $5 (whichever is greater)

-- BankAmericard® credit card: 12-billing-cycle 0% intro APR balance transfer offer; must complete the transfer within 60 days of opening the account; 3% or $10 transfer fee, whichever is greater; introductory 0% purchase APR for 12 billing cycles; regular variable APR of 12.99-22.99% on purchases and balance transfers
+- BankAmericard® credit card: 18-billing-cycle 0% intro APR balance transfer offer; must complete the transfer within 60 days of opening the account; 3% or $10 transfer fee, whichever is greater; introductory 0% purchase APR for 18 billing cycles; regular variable APR of 12.99-22.99% on purchases and balance transfers

 See related: Balance transfer cards with no transfer fee